vinnyhiga137/SEE/README.md

 ## Why create "another" game engine?

-The main ideia is to implement an engine based on the "guides" from the Game Engine Architecture book (3rd edition) made by Jason Gregory and as self-learning project for everyone who wants to study game engines architectures and how they work on each subsystem / layer (e.g. Gameplay Subsystems, Rendering Subsystem, Audio Subsystem, Physics Subsystem, A.I.
+The main ideia (for now) is to set this project as self-learning project for everyone who wants to study game engines architectures and how they work on each subsystem / layer (e.g. Gameplay Subsystems, Rendering Subsystem, Audio Subsystem, Physics Subsystem, A.I.
 Subsystem).

 ## METAS